hussainbinfazal/Quickcart-Ecommerce/readme.md

 # 🛒 QuickCart E-commerce Platform

-A modern, full-stack e-commerce platform built with the MERN stack, featuring secure payments, real-time order tracking, admin analytics with AI, and a seamless shopping experience.
+A Modern, full-stack e-commerce platform built with the MERN stack, featuring secure payments, real-time order tracking, admin analytics with AI, and a seamless shopping experience.

 ---